MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-36-Loan-Guaranty/subpart-F-COVID19-Recovery-Measures/section-36.4806.md

 (1) The amount to be repaid to the Secretary, by the veteran, is the amount calculated under § 36.4805(e);

-(2) Repayment in full is required immediately upon -
+(2) Repayment in full is required immediately upon—

 (i) The veteran's transfer of title to the property; or